gmo/grunt-mocha-phantomjs/README.md

 The reporter that should be used.
 See [the supported reporters](https://github.com/metaskills/mocha-phantomjs#supported-reporters) for more information.

-#### output
+#### output / outputFile
 Type: `String`

 The file that the task should output the results to.
-If `output` is specified, the task will always complete and not throw an error code if errors are found.
+If `output` or `outputFile` is specified, the task will always complete and not throw an error code if errors are found.
 The CI will determine if the build failed or not.

+#### outputDir
+Type: `String`

+The directory that the task should output the results to.
+Each html page that is tested will generate a separate file in the outputDir formatted based on the reporter selected.

 #### urls
 Type: `Array`